timescale/docs/_troubleshooting/compression-alter-hypertable.md

 If you attempt to add a column with constraints or defaults to a hypertable that has compression enabled, you might get this error.
-To add the column, you need to decompress the data in the hypertable, add the column, and then recompress the data.
+To add the column, you need to decompress the data in the hypertable, add the column, and then compress the data.